srcdev888/AppSecRepository/jenkins/README.md

 ## Clean Up Old Builds

-You can update the configuration of all existing jobs on a Jenkins Master by running the following Groovy Script within Manage Jenkins -> Script Console which will apply a permanent build discard policy to your jobs that you can configure by passing the desired values to the listed parameters.
+You can update the configuration of all existing jobs on a Jenkins Master by running the following Groovy Script within Manage Jenkins -> Manage Nodes and Clouds -> [Select Node] -> Script Console which will apply a permanent build discard policy to your jobs that you can configure by passing the desired values to the listed parameters.

 ```groovy
 // NOTES: